- Share this article on Facebook

 Mexico’s deputy attorney general, Felipe de Jesus Munoz Vazquez, will be honored with a special award recognizing his office’s anti-piracy leadership.

-ShowEast, which runs through Thursday, marks its 23rd year.
+ShowEast, which runs through Thursday, is marking its 23rd year.
 It is owned and operated by Nielsen Film Group of Nielsen Business Media, publisher of The Hollywood Reporter.

 Sign up for THR news straight to your inbox every day